kyleaoconnell22/high-level-networks-desmog/README.md

 - Missing_quartets_on_trees: This function performs Step (5) of our method.
 - Tallying_quartets_on_trees: This function performs Step (6) of our method.

 This method assumes you have 7 taxa, and as such comes with an R data file of all possible 7-taxa trees `7taxaTrees.RData`.
 This file is needed to be bale to compare all 7-taxon topologies exhaustively.
-We also incluide simulated gene trees on 7 taxa `Example_network_sample`.
+We also include simulated gene trees on 7 taxa `Example_network_sample`.

 Finally, make sure before you 'source' the functions R script, you open that file in a text editor and update the wd path.